mjang/cobalt-product-public-docs/content/en/Getting started/glossary.md

 You may have multiple screens of an archtype.
 For example, you may have 10 mobile screens for the onboarding archtype.

-## Dynamic Page

-Web applications typically include _static_ and _dynamic_ web pages.
-A Dynamic Page includes content that can be customized, either through an application server (server-side) or through code such as JavaScript running in the browser (client-side).

 ## User Role